 For many, it can be difficult to know if your situation would be classified as a personal injury claim.
 Personal injury law, also known as tort law, comes in many different forms and covers a wide variety of accidents and injuries.
 Essentially, any instance when you’ve been injured due to the negligent actions of another party can fall under personal injury law.
 Negligent parties can include another person, business, or government entity.

 If you’re not sure if your injury is a viable personal injury claim, a quick phone call can help to clarify.
-Most Denver personal injury law firms offer free consultations.
+Most Denver personal injury law firms offer free personal injury lawyer consultations.
 That means the only cost is a few minutes of your time to discuss your case and learn if you may be eligible to receive financial compensation for your injuries.

 Some of the most common personal injury accidents include: